Maliya Miyana–Wankaner section: Gauge conversion

 Gauge conversion of Maliya–Miyana section was taken up in 1996–97.
-Conversion to Indian gauge was completed in the year 2001.
+Conversion to broad gauge was completed in the year 2001.

 Freight

 Maliya Miyana–Wankaner section is mainly a freight line for salt transportation from Dahinsar.
 Due to income in freight this line is not closed otherwise it would have been closed.
 Less passenger trains pass through this line.